AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/interacting_with_devices.rst

 Part of "letting the compiler do the work for you" is not doing address arithmetic in the source code if you can avoid it.
 Instead, for instance, use the normal "dot notation" to reference components, and let the compiler compute the offsets to those components.
-Doing so may require an additional view, but you've seen how to do that now.
+The approach to implementing procedure Configure_Alternate_Function for a GPIO_Port is a good example.

 That said, sometimes address arithmetic is the most direct expression of what you're trying to implement.
 For example, when implementing your own